 Posted on April 15, 2019 by Origins

 “Set boundaries even when you’re scared, and when it doesn’t feel comfortable to do.
 Eventually setting boundaries will happen naturally for you,” writes author of Codependent No More, Melody Beattie.
 Codependency isn’t the only reason we feel intimidated to set boundaries.
 In a million different ways, it might have been demonstrated to us that separating ourselves from other people, standing up for ourselves, distinguishing our self-worth, asking for our needs to be met, or simply saying “No” brought us great pain, suffering, and feelings of isolation.
-We start learning lessons about boundaries from a young age from the way other people set them with us, but we don’t learn lessons about what boundaries are, why boundaries matter, and what boundaries we want to set with others in our life.
+We start learning lessons about boundaries from a young age from the way other people set them with us, but we don’t necessarily learn lessons about what boundaries are, why boundaries matter, and what boundaries we want to set with others in our life.
+If we grew up with an addicted parent or have lived in the tornado of addiction for a long time, these lessons become ever harder to learn.
 As a result, we live a life full of too-flexible or too-rigid lines separating ourselves from others, our feelings from others, and sometimes our bodies from others.

 Origins Behavioral Healthcare is a well-known care provider offering a range of treatment programs targeting the recovery from substance abuse, mental health issues, and beyond.
 Our primary mission is to provide a clear path to a life of healing and restoration.
 We offer renown clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
 For information on our programs, call us today: 844-843-8935